Chef Dennis

 • ½ cup olive oil

-• 1 tbsp sea salt or more to taste
+• 1 tablespoon sea salt or more to taste

-• ½ tsp black pepper or more to taste
+• ½ teaspoon black pepper or more to taste

 Instructions

-• In a large heated skillet or saucepot add olive oil and sausage.
+• Place a large skillet or stock pot over medium high heat.
+When the pan is hot then add the olive oil and sausage.
 Saute sausage on both sides until it browns.

 • When the sausage has browned add the diced onion and chopped garlic.
 Continue cooking until the onions are translucent, but do not allow them to burn!